flathub-infra/documentation/blog/2025-02-21/index.md

 Runtimes are automatically installed with apps that require them, and are updated separately by the user’s OS, app store, or CLI when needed.
 When a dependency in a runtime is updated, e.g. for a critical security update, it rolls out as an update to all users of apps that use that runtime.

 In some cases there are commonly-used libraries not provided directly by one of the available runtimes.
-Flathub provides [shared modules](https://docs.flathub.org/docs/for-app-authors/shared-modules) for these libraries to centralize the maintenance, as well as [automated tooling](https://github.com/flathub-infra/flatpak-external-data-checker) to propose updating these libraries in apps.
+Flathub provides [shared modules](https://docs.flathub.org/docs/for-app-authors/shared-modules) for these libraries to centralize the maintenance.

 If an app needs to bundle other dependencies, they must be defined in the manifest.
 We also provide [tooling to automatically suggest updates](https://github.com/flathub-infra/flatpak-external-data-checker) to these dependencies.

 ## Submission & Human Review

 Once an app is developed, it must be submitted to Flathub for consideration to be hosted and distributed.
-At this stage, humans from Flathub review the app to ensure it follows the [requirements](https://docs.flathub.org/docs/for-app-authors/requirements).
+At this stage, human Flathub reviewers will review the app to ensure it follows the [requirements](https://docs.flathub.org/docs/for-app-authors/requirements).
 Of note:

 - **Apps must be sandboxed with as narrow permissions as possible** while still functioning, including using appropriate runtime permissions instead of broad static permissions when possible.
+All broad static permissions need to be justified by the submitter during review.

 - **Apps must not be misleading or malicious**, which covers impersonating other apps or including outright malicious code or functionality.